TheJashShah/Basic-C-Programs/README.md

 # Basic-C-Program
 The first C file marks my introduction to the C Language.
-It uses control statements, loops and functions to find factorials, calculate area and circumference, convert days into years, months and days, make a star pyramid pattern, or add two matrices, all on the user's preference.
-I've made a basic project revolving arrays in the second file.
-It reads arrays, writes arrays, sorts in ascending and descending, finds the smallest number and finds the index of a particular number, in an array.
+I've used control statements, loops, switchcases, infinite loops.
-The third file is me generating a random number using srand() and also using a do-while.
+I've worked with arrays, 2d arrays, sorting algorithms, mathematical logic, and in general covered the basics of the language.